kemixkoo/dubbo-demo/README.md

 Then, can check the service list via URL: http://localhost:2080/dubbo-admin-2.0.0/governance/services

 PS, the port conflict with existed app, so change to 2080 here.

+## Issues

+### POJO

+If deal with the POJO in service, the POJO must implements the interface `java.io.Serializable`.

+### Lambda in Provider

+If have the `lambda` in provider, and have the error `invalid constant type: 18` when start provider. need set the higher version of javassist, for example `3.22.0-GA`.